hdShang/arxiv-daily/docs/cs-RO/2025-05-03/papers/250501752v2-nmpcb-a-lightweight-and-safety-critical-motion-control-framework-for.md

 ---
 layout: default
-title: NMPCB: A Lightweight and Safety-Critical Motion Control Framework for Ackermann Mobile Robot
+title: "NMPCB: A Lightweight and Safety-Critical Motion Control Framework for Ackermann Mobile Robot"
 ---

 # NMPCB: A Lightweight and Safety-Critical Motion Control Framework for Ackermann Mobile Robot